-The measures taken by the Directors to secure compliance with the Company's obligation to keep proper books of account are the use of appropriate systems and procedures and employment of competent persons.
+The measures taken by the Directors to secure compliance with the Company's obligation to keep proper books of accounts in accordance with Section 202 of the Companies Act, 1990, are the use of appropriate systems and procedures and employment of competent persons.
 The books of account are kept at the Company's registered office at 10 Upper Pembroke Street, Dublin 2.